trozware/ZonePet/ReadMe.md

 ### Version History

+- v 1.5.3: Better checking for in combat and not able to get pet info, fixed tooltip.
 - v 1.5.2: Fixed error in interaction info.
 - v 1.5.1: Removed icon from tooltip to try to avoid display problem.
 - v 1.5.0: